SumiSastri/dev-blogs/docs/computer-code/resources.md

 ---
 layout: default
-title: Computer code and computer programming - Bibliography
+title: BIBLIOGRAPHY - The developer environment
-parent:  What is the difference between computer code and computer programming?
+parent:  Computer programming fundamental principles
 nav_order: 6
 last_updated: Oct 2024
 ---

-# Computer code and computer programming - Bibliography
+# BIBLIOGRAPHY - The developer environment

-This is a complete bibliography of references for this section
+This is a complete bibliography of external references used in the Computer programming fundamental principles section.

 ## Blogs